mmbmf1/mmbmf1/posts/basic-query-patterns.md

 ## Introduction

 Dynamic query building with parameterized filters.
 Efficient database-level filtering, not JavaScript filtering.
+Let PostgreSQL do what it does best: filter and sort data efficiently using indexes.
+This approach scales much better than fetching everything and filtering in your application code.

 ## The Problem

 Fetching everything and filtering in JavaScript can be slow for large datasets and may not leverage database indexes effectively.
+When you fetch all records and filter in your application code, you're transferring unnecessary data over the network and doing work that PostgreSQL could do much more efficiently.
+Database indexes can't help if you're not using them in your queries.

 ```typescript
 const result = await query('SELECT * FROM users');